DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Jacob_Ormen.markdown

     Cultural Dimension of Online Search’, *New Media & Society* (29 April 2013): 0-19.

-[^3]: Klaus Bruhn Jensen, ‘Meta-Media and Meta-Communication-Revisiting
+[^3]: Klaus Bruhn Jensen, ‘Meta-Media and Meta-Communication: Revisiting
     the Concept of Genre in the Digital Media Environment’, *MedieKultur.
 Journal of Media and Communication Research* 51 (2011): 8-21.